 The majority would be the farmer’s markets, where you can buy a range of organic and home-made food products.
 So check out when the next one is on, wrap up warm and bring your haggling skills, you might just walk away with a bargain!

-Kilternan Country Market.
-We have been operating for more than 50 years now and open every Saturday morning from 10-12 to sell our locally produced, home cooked or home grown high quality produce.
+Has been operating for more than 50 years now and open every Saturday morning from 10-12 to sell our locally produced, home cooked or home grown high quality produce.
 Choose from a variety of whole cakes, tarts, breads, bracks and so on or sample a selection on the loose counter.
-You will be spoiled for choice!
 Do you have an allergy?
 Ask the producer what is in it or read the ingredients label – we will always keep you as informed as possible.
-Quiches, chicken pies, steak and kidney pie, lasagne, vegetarian options, fish pie, soups and potato cakes are just some of the range found during the year in this counter - again, the producer who made your dinner is right here in the market and can answer any specific question you have about it.
-All of these are fresh and suitable for home freezing.
+Quiches, chicken pies, steak and kidney pie, lasagne, vegetarian options, fish pie, soups and potato cakes are just some of the range found during the year.

 The Irish Farmers Markets are located at Sandyford, Howth Harbour, Harcourt Street and Leopardstown Racecourse.
 Here you will find small producers selling the best of fresh foods (organic) directly to consumers at great value as well as fashion and craft stalls.
 Our markets tend to split into these three distinct categories.
 Choose which one suits you.